 These regulations shall come into operation on the day on which the Rottnest Island Authority Act 1987 comes into operation 1.

-3. Terms used in these regulations
+3. Terms used

 In these regulations, unless the contrary intention appears —

 adequate insurance cover, in relation to a vessel, means adequate insurance cover of a kind specified by notice under regulation 72A(1);